OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 ## Nehemiah 7:59

-Shephatiah, Hattil, Pochereth-Hazzebaim, and Amon.
+Shephatiah, Hattil, Pochereth-Hazzebaim, and the temple servant Amon.

 ## Nehemiah 7:60